 *This post includes affiliate links.
 I make a small commission off of items purchased from my links.
 Merci

-I get cold on flights year round with the air.
+I get cold on flights year-round with the air.
 You can pack a light sweater for the summer.
 My aunt gave me a cashmere shawl that I use for travel.
 It can double as a blanket and is so soft and warm.
 I don’t love the plane blankets and prefer the cashmere shawl over what is provided.
 It also makes me happy knowing she is along for the adventure since it is a personal item.

 I have been asked a lot about my travel bag that sits on top of my carry-on.
-This It is the easiest way to keep all my important things in one place.
-I have my camera, lenses, laptop, SD cards, and all my tech cords, travel items, and accessories.
-I use the Away bag mostly but also love the Cuyana system tote.
-Both bags have the ease and comfort of sliding on top of my carry-on bag to make it easy to move around the airport.
+This is the easiest way to keep all my essential things in one place.
+I have my camera, lenses, laptop, SD cards, tech cords, travel items, and accessories.
+I mostly use the Away bag, but I love the Cuyana system tote, and Cuyana just introduced a Zipper tote which I highly recommend.
+All of the bags have the ease and comfort of sliding on top of my carry-on bag to make it easy to move around the airport.

-I have been using the same carry on suitcase for years.
-It makes life so much easier when you on have a carry on bag vs checking a bag.
-I think we have all experienced some sort of delay or loss of bag over the years.
-I have had a delayed bag for an international flight and it wasn’t a fun experience.
-Taking a carry on makes it easier knowing that everything you need is right with you when you land and you can exit the airport quickly.
-It is a bit of a challenge sometimes for longer trips to only pack in a carry on but I have managed pretty well.
+I have been using the same carry-on suitcase for years.
+It makes life so much easier when you have a carry-on bag vs. checking a bag.
+We have all experienced some delay or loss of bags over the years.
+I had a delayed bag for an international flight, and it wasn’t a fun experience.
+Taking a carry-on makes it easier, knowing that everything you need is right with you when you land and you can exit the airport quickly.
+It is sometimes a challenge for longer trips to only pack in a carry-on, but I have managed pretty well.

 I don’t leave home without this lip balm in my bag.
 I have a million and they are in every bag I own.
 It’s the best.
 If you make it to France, buy them in bulk.
 If you can’t, it’s worth the $12.
 Trust me.

 Masks are optional on flights, but I am keeping mine on.
-After running the risk of getting sick with a cold or COVID, I just prefer to take the extra step and mask up.
+After running the risk of getting sick with a cold or COVID, I prefer to take the extra step and mask up.
 These are the ones I use and love.
 You can also boost your immune system with Emmergen C.

 This Sisley black rose mask is a splurge but worth it.
 I am on my second tube and love it.
 Not only does it smell amazing, but it also plumps and moisturizes dry skin.
 Perfect for long flights.
 I also love the Sisley eye contour mask.
 A little goes a long way.
-I arrive at the airport with no makeup and a very glowy face from oils and creams.
+I arrive at the airport without makeup and a glowy face from oils and creams.